PrivateButts/lens-adapter-generator/README.md

-# Printer Serial Plate Generator
+# Lens Adapter Generator

-This static site generates serial plates for Voron printers using OpenSCAD-WASM entirely client side.
+This static site generates lens adapters using OpenSCAD-WASM entirely client side.
 It doesn't require any additional backend services to generate the STLs, and can be extended to support any OpenSCAD-based parametric file.

-Play with it online at [serial-generator.privatebutts.dev/voron](https://serial-generator.privatebutts.dev/voron)
+Play with it online at [lens-generator.privatebutts.dev](https://lens-generator.privatebutts.dev)

 # Development